 Reduce the Size of Your Lawn

 Reducing the size of your lawn can come from just mowing less, or from planting gardens, native vegetation and trees.
 Reducing lawn sizes will help create habitat, reduce runoff, and create infiltration for stormwater runoff.

-Protecting native aquatic habitat protects the shoreline from wave action, sheering ice, and stormwater runoff erosion while increasing habitat for native aquatic life.
-Aquatic life also utilized downed trees and logs in the water as habitat and these structures should be left or installed.
+Protecting native aquatic habitat protects the shoreline from wave action, sheering ice, stormwater runoff, and erosion while increasing habitat for native aquatic life.
+Aquatic communities also utilize downed trees and logs in the water as habitat and these structures should be left or installed.

 Reduce the Use of Fertilizers

 Nearly all excess nutrients from fertilizers will wind up in our lakes and rivers.
 These nutrients can accelerate the growth of unwanted algae and bacteria, reducing both the water quality and habitat of Muskegon Lake.